 Third parties have no right to demand that investigations are opened.
 However, third parties can provide information to the Secretariat and make informal complaints.
-The Secretariat has issued a form for the notification of incomplete exchange-rate pass-through, which is available on COMCO's website in German, French and Italian, with which any person can notify the Secretariat of any incomplete pass-through of benefits due to exchange rate fluctuations (appreciation of the Swiss franc).
+There are no special requirements for making a complaint.
+The Secretariat has issued a form for the notification of incomplete exchange-rate passthrough, which is available on COMCO's website in German, French and Italian, with which any person can notify the Secretariat of any incomplete pass-through of benefits due to exchange rate fluctuations (appreciation of the Swiss franc).
 Additionally, the Secretariat has issued an Explanatory Note and Form of the Secretariat on Leniency Programme.
-The Secretariat will decide, at its discretion, whether to initiate a preliminary or in-depth investigation.
+The Secretariat will decide, at its discretion, whether to initiate a preliminary or in-depth investigation, among others, by applying prioritisation principles.